AdaptHealth Corp. (NASDAQ:AHCO) Short Interest Down 18.4% in May

 AdaptHealth Corp.
-(NASDAQ:AHCO – Get Rating) was the recipient of a large decrease in short interest in May.
-As of May 31st, there was short interest totalling 7,520,000 shares, a decrease of 18.4% from the May 15th total of 9,220,000 shares.
+(NASDAQ:AHCO – Get Rating) was the target of a large drop in short interest in the month of May.
+As of May 31st, there was short interest totalling 7,520,000 shares, a drop of 18.4% from the May 15th total of 9,220,000 shares.
 Based on an average daily volume of 1,120,000 shares, the days-to-cover ratio is currently 6.7 days.
 Currently, 10.3% of the company’s shares are sold short.

-A number of research firms recently issued reports on AHCO.
-SVB Leerink dropped their target price on shares of AdaptHealth from $32.00 to $24.00 and set an “outperform” rating for the company in a research report on Wednesday, March 2nd.
-Royal Bank of Canada dropped their target price on shares of AdaptHealth from $31.00 to $26.00 and set an “outperform” rating for the company in a research report on Tuesday, March 8th.
-Truist Financial lowered their price objective on shares of AdaptHealth from $30.00 to $20.00 in a research report on Friday, February 25th.
-Robert W. Baird lowered their price objective on shares of AdaptHealth from $34.00 to $26.00 in a research report on Friday, February 25th.
-Finally, Deutsche Bank Aktiengesellschaft lowered their price objective on shares of AdaptHealth from $28.00 to $22.00 in a research report on Wednesday, May 11th.
-Five investment analysts have rated the stock with a buy rating, According to data from MarketBeat, the company presently has an average rating of “Buy” and a consensus target price of $24.00.

-In other AdaptHealth news, Director Skyknight Capital Fund Ii, L.P bought 100,000 shares of the company’s stock in a transaction that occurred on Monday, June 13th.
-The stock was purchased at an average price of $17.22 per share, with a total value of $1,722,000.00.
-Following the transaction, the director now owns 3,043,056 shares in the company, valued at $52,401,424.32.
-The transaction was disclosed in a legal filing with the SEC, which is available at this hyperlink.
-In the last three months, insiders have purchased 250,390 shares of company stock valued at $4,338,723.
-Corporate insiders own 17.30% of the company’s stock.

-AdaptHealth (NASDAQ:AHCO – Get Rating) last released its earnings results on Tuesday, May 10th.
-The company reported ($0.02) EPS for the quarter, missing the consensus estimate of $0.21 by ($0.23).
-The business had revenue of $706.20 million for the quarter, compared to analysts’ expectations of $646.42 million.
+AdaptHealth (NASDAQ:AHCO – Get Rating) last issued its quarterly earnings data on Tuesday, May 10th.
+The company reported ($0.02) earnings per share for the quarter, missing analysts’ consensus estimates of $0.21 by ($0.23).
 AdaptHealth had a net margin of 7.54% and a return on equity of 7.77%.
-The business’s quarterly revenue was up 46.5% compared to the same quarter last year.
-During the same quarter last year, the company posted $0.17 earnings per share.
-As a group, equities analysts predict that AdaptHealth will post 1.47 earnings per share for the current fiscal year.
+The company had revenue of $706.20 million during the quarter, compared to the consensus estimate of $646.42 million.
+During the same period in the previous year, the business posted $0.17 earnings per share.
+The firm’s revenue was up 46.5% on a year-over-year basis.
+As a group, equities research analysts predict that AdaptHealth will post 1.47 earnings per share for the current year.

+Several hedge funds have recently modified their holdings of the stock.
+Rhumbline Advisers raised its stake in shares of AdaptHealth by 0.6% in the 4th quarter.
+Rhumbline Advisers now owns 101,502 shares of the company’s stock valued at $2,483,000 after acquiring an additional 593 shares in the last quarter.
+State Board of Administration of Florida Retirement System raised its stake in shares of AdaptHealth by 5.1% in the 4th quarter.
+State Board of Administration of Florida Retirement System now owns 13,166 shares of the company’s stock valued at $322,000 after acquiring an additional 639 shares in the last quarter.
+Nisa Investment Advisors LLC raised its stake in shares of AdaptHealth by 96.6% in the 1st quarter.
+Nisa Investment Advisors LLC now owns 1,710 shares of the company’s stock valued at $27,000 after acquiring an additional 840 shares in the last quarter.
+Claraphi Advisory Network LLC increased its position in AdaptHealth by 5.1% in the 4th quarter.
+Claraphi Advisory Network LLC now owns 19,188 shares of the company’s stock worth $469,000 after buying an additional 926 shares during the period.
+Finally, Teacher Retirement System of Texas increased its position in AdaptHealth by 6.1% in the 1st quarter.
+Teacher Retirement System of Texas now owns 16,197 shares of the company’s stock worth $260,000 after buying an additional 927 shares during the period.
+83.68% of the stock is currently owned by institutional investors and hedge funds.

+AHCO has been the subject of a number of research reports.
+Royal Bank of Canada decreased their price objective on AdaptHealth from $31.00 to $26.00 and set an “outperform” rating for the company in a research report on Tuesday, March 8th.
+Robert W. Baird decreased their price objective on AdaptHealth from $34.00 to $26.00 in a research report on Friday, February 25th.
+TheStreet lowered AdaptHealth from a “c-” rating to a “d+” rating in a research report on Friday, April 29th.
+Truist Financial reduced their price target on AdaptHealth from $30.00 to $20.00 in a report on Friday, February 25th.
+Finally, Deutsche Bank Aktiengesellschaft reduced their price target on AdaptHealth from $28.00 to $22.00 in a report on Wednesday, May 11th.
+Five investment analysts have rated the stock with a buy rating, Based on data from MarketBeat.com, the stock has a consensus rating of “Buy” and an average price target of $24.00.

 AdaptHealth Corp., together with its subsidiaries, provides home medical equipment (HME), medical supplies, and home and related services in the United States.
 The company provides sleep therapy equipment, supplies, and related services, such as CPAP and bi-PAP services to individuals suffering from obstructive sleep apnea; medical devices and supplies, including continuous glucose monitors and insulin pumps to patients for the treatment of diabetes; HME to patients discharged from acute care and other facilities; oxygen and related chronic therapy services in the home; and other HME devices and supplies on behalf of chronically ill patients with wound care, urological, incontinence, ostomy, and nutritional supply needs.